OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 As a workaround, you can split the application to run the SAST in smaller apps and then call the API for these small applications.

-If the above validations didn't help you solve the issue and you need further assistance, [open a support case](https://www.outsystems.com/SupportPortal/CaseOpen/) to get help from OutSystems Support.
+If the above validations didn't help you solve the issue and need further assistance, [open a support case](https://www.outsystems.com/SupportPortal/CaseOpen/) to get help from OutSystems Support.